th2-net/remotehand/README.md

 DurationStart,Start1
 ```

-Sets start of period to measure duration.
-ID is used for reference in further GetDuration actions.
+Sets start of period to measure duration. `id` is used for reference in further `GetDuration` actions.

 ### GetDuration
 ```
-#action,#StartId,#Name
+#action,#startId,#name
 GetDuration,Start1,Period1
 ```

-Returns duration of period from DurationStart action till this action.
+Returns duration of period from `DurationStart` action till this action.

-DurationStart action is taken by ID specified in optional StartId parameter.
-If no StartId is specified, last DurationStart action is taken.
+DurationStart action is taken by ID specified in optional `startId` parameter.
+If no `startId` is specified, last `DurationStart` action is taken.

-Name parameter is used in action result.
+`name` parameter is used in action result.
 Example of result:
 ```
 Duration Period1: 20275
 ```

 ### StoreElementState
 ```